 While interest rates remain at historic lows, the U.S. has entered into a new interest rate regime.
-Over the course of the next year, up to three Fed rate hikes are expected as Janet Yellen has been replaced as Fed Chair by Jerome Powell.
-Despite economic strength, the U.S. Treasury yield curve collapsed throughout 2017 to its lowest levels since 2007, just prior to the last recession.
-One of the reasons for the subdued volatility in bond yields was the falling inflation throughout 2017.
-However, entering 2018, many of the factors that have been holding back inflation appear to have reached a turning point and may contribute to higher inflation in the coming year.
-In fact, the New York Federal Reserve's Underlying Inflation Gauge (UIG) accelerated in the second half of 2017, pointing to a meaningful likelihood of higher inflation in 2018.
-The Eurozone's cyclical recovery continued with a YOY growth rate of 2.7%, a rate higher than the U.S. However, the banking sector remains a concern in southern Europe, although populist sentiment appears to be declining across the continent.
+Fed Chair, Jerome Powell signaled early in the year that rate hikes would continue and in fact initiated two, but signaled that they would be data dependent going forward, indicating that a pause in 2019 was possible.
+Despite economic strength, the U.S. Treasury yield curve flattened.
+The Eurozone's cyclical recovery stalled with a year-over-year growth rate falling 2.1%, a rate below the U.S. However, the banking sector remains a concern in southern Europe.
+Populist sentiment once again increased across Europe after declining across the continent in 2017.
 Broad based economic acceleration is beginning to occur in the emerging markets which is reflected in expectations for 2018 global GDP growth to finish at 3.7%.

-While global markets moved decidedly higher in 2017, the backdrop of increasing market volatility and a shift toward increased nationalistic economic policy are likely to increase global volatility going forward.
-Geopolitical instability in Asia and the Middle East may catalyze volatility spikes in 2018 in an otherwise benign environment.
+While global markets moved into negative territory in 2018, economic data remained broadly positive.
+Several themes articulated last year continue to hold.
+The backdrop of increasing market volatility and a shift toward increased nationalistic economic policies are likely to persist, and increase global volatility going forward.
+Geopolitical instability in Asia and the Middle East will continue to influence market perceptions, largely to the negative.
 In addition, U.S. economic and foreign policy shifts are expected to potentially contribute to elevated levels of geopolitical instability.
 Developed markets will continue to grapple with aging populations and high legacy costs.

 Low interest rates may compress returns across all asset classes.
-However, the U.S. has started to tighten monetary policy and expand fiscal policy through tax cuts.
-This will begin to put upward pressure on both interest rates and inflation.
+The U.S. has signaled that it will pause its monetary tightening policy and expand fiscal policy through simulative public policy.
+This will eventually put upward pressure on both interest rates and inflation.
 However, interest rate levels remain artificially depressed from a historic perspective.
 This coupled with the increasing likelihood that we are nearing the top of the business cycle will make it difficult to meet return objectives in the near term, placing additional stress on financial systems.

-MERS Total Market Fund
+MERS Total Portfolio

-The MERS Total Market Fund performed well returning 13.40% gross of fees for the year, underperforming its policy benchmark which returned 16.72%.
-The fund continued to outperform consistently for longer time periods through ten years.
-Global equities drove the Total Market Fund's performance for the year with international and emerging market equities providing the strongest returns followed closely by U.S. large cap.
-MERS' decision to seek opportunities to combat lower interest rates was rewarded with strong returns from the diversifying strategies allocation.
+The MERS Total Portfolio performed returned -3.51% gross of fees for the year, outperforming its policy benchmark which returned -5.36%.
+The portfolio continued to outperform consistently for longer time periods through 10 years.
+Global equities drove the Total Portfolio's performance to the negative for the year with international and emerging market equities experiencing significant drawdowns.
+Diversifying strategies, real assets and fixed income asset classes provide much needed diversification and positive returns in 2018.
+MERS' decision to reduce risk was rewarded with strong relative returns.
 The global fixed income market remained a challenging area due to persistently low interest rates.
-The fixed income portfolio continued to exhibit a strategically lower duration.
-Core fixed income returns were muted, but were given support from emerging market and high yield positions.
-Real assets rebounded in the final quarter on strong real estate valuations.
-The downside protection and risk characteristics that have been carefully designed and approved by the Board continued to be exhibited.
+The fixed income portfolio continued to exhibit a strategically lower duration, which paid off as interest rates increased throughout the year causing bond prices to fall.

-MERS 2017 highlights:
+MERS 2018 highlights:

-- MERS Total Market Fund returned 13.40% gross of fees for the year, underperforming its policy benchmark by 3.33%.
-The five year return of 8.91% outperformed the policy benchmark by 1.59% on an annualized basis. - The Office of Investments completed the implementation of the asset allocation changes set forth in the 2016 Asset Allocation Study.
-The Board approved the recommended changes that the Office of Investments presented at the September 2016 MERS Board Meeting. - The target asset allocation breakdown is shown below:
+- MERS Total Portfolio returned -3.51% gross of fees for the year, outperforming its policy benchmark by 1.85%.
+The five year return of 5.16% outperformed the policy benchmark by 1.82% on an annualized basis.
+The portfolio returned 8.51% at the 10-year mark and has outperformed the policy benchmark in all time periods (1, 3, 5, 7, and 10 year). - The Office of Investments completed work on a Valuation Based Allocation approach to its investment program. - The target asset allocation breakdown is shown below: